-The Ford Flophouse is a very tiny (<50 square feet) house, that was built to fit in the back of a pick-up truck.
+The Ford Flophouse is a very tiny (less than 50 square feet) house, that was built to fit in the back of a pick-up truck.
 Originally we called it the Mopar Mansion as it was to be built to fit in an old 77 Dodge D100.
 Eventually we moved the design to fit into the current Ford F-250.
 We built it so that we could have a fun place to live in while we drove all over the country in the late summer of 2015.
-Check out a play list of build and trip videos below:

 Frequently Asked Questions